mdxp/knife-backup/README.md

 knife backup restore [-d DIR]
 ```

-Note: you should treat this as beta software (expecially the restore); I'm using it with success for my needs and hopefully you will find it useful too.
+Note: you should treat this as beta software; I'm using it with success for my needs and hopefully you will find it useful too.

 ## Todo/Ideas